3DBAG/geodepot/design-doc.md

 Conflicts between the local and remote repository are resolved according to the selected operation.
 The [pull](#pull) command overwrites the local with the contents of the remote repository.
 The [push](#push) command overwrites the remote with the content of the local repository.
+- use a lock to lock the repository
+- check hashes to see what was the previous state, store hashes in the index file

 At the bare minimum, geodepot provides: